Vivecraft/Vivecraft-Spigot-Extension/README.md

 - Support for faster block breaking (Toggleable)
 - Option to limit server to Vivecraft players only.

-See the config.yml for all available configuration options.
+See the config.yml when you run the plugin, or the [Config](https://github.com/Vivecraft/Vivecraft-Spigot-Extension/wiki/Config) wiki entry for all available configuration options.

 # Installation
 Download from the [Releases](https://github.com/Vivecraft/Vivecraft-Spigot-Extension/releases) page.
 Just use the latest release, they are backwards compatible, unless stated otherwise.